Mona-Alzahrani/SelectiveMV-Multiview/README.md

   * **ModelNet40v1 Testing** can be download from [here.](https://drive.google.com/file/d/1yrNSe9YghIXm9s0kJTuzJC5oZYhrVMOe/view?usp=sharing)

-* **ModelNet40v2** (Imbalanced and unaligned dataset): here, the whole ModelNet40 as in [RotationNet](https://openaccess.thecvf.com/content_cvpr_2018/html/Kanezaki_RotationNet_Joint_Object_CVPR_2018_paper.html), [view-GCN](https://openaccess.thecvf.com/content_CVPR_2020/html/Wei_View-GCN_View-Based_Graph_Convolutional_Network_for_3D_Shape_Analysis_CVPR_2020_paper.html), [MVTN](https://openaccess.thecvf.com/content/ICCV2021/html/Hamdi_MVTN_Multi-View_Transformation_Network_for_3D_Shape_Recognition_ICCV_2021_paper.html) were experimented.
+* **Shaded Views**: These views are also rendered using the Phong reflection model, but the resulting images are grayscale with a black background.
+The camera's field of view is adjusted to encapsulate the 3D object within the image canvas tightly.
+[RotationNet](https://openaccess.thecvf.com/content_cvpr_2018/html/Kanezaki_RotationNet_Joint_Object_CVPR_2018_paper.html), [view-GCN](https://openaccess.thecvf.com/content_CVPR_2020/html/Wei_View-GCN_View-Based_Graph_Convolutional_Network_for_3D_Shape_Analysis_CVPR_2020_paper.html), [MVTN](https://openaccess.thecvf.com/content/ICCV2021/html/Hamdi_MVTN_Multi-View_Transformation_Network_for_3D_Shape_Recognition_ICCV_2021_paper.html) were experimented.
 This original version of the dataset is not balanced where there is a diverse number of objects across diverse categories.
 It contains 12,311 3D objects split into 9,843 for training and 2,468 for testing.
 The literature used a spherical configuration to extract the 20 unaligned views from each object to end up with a total of 196,860 for training and 49,360 for testing.
   <p align="center">
     <img align="center" src="/images/sphCameraConfig.png">
     <figcaption>Spherical configuration (20 views). </figcaption>